-29. Gifted and Talented Children
+30. Gifted and Talented Children

-The school supports a number of children showing giftedness or particular talent in a number of areas.
-Extension is provided within the classroom through open-ended tasks, contract work, the provision of particular adjustments to the curriculum, possible acceleration or involvement in extra curricula programs or activities.
+The school supports several children showing giftedness or talent in several areas.
+Extension is provided within the classroom through open-ended tasks, contract work, the provision of adjustments to the curriculum, possible acceleration or involvement in extra curricula programs or activities.
 Children can be nominated to participate in Special Talent Days organised by local schools and organisations.